 A student not making satisfactory academic progress may be dismissed from the university.
 Students who are dismissed may not apply for readmission to George Fox University.
-The university may dismiss any student who fails to earn a GPA of 1.0 dering a semesters regardless of classification or number of hours completed.
+The university may dismiss any student who fails to earn a GPA of 1.0 during a semester, regardless of classification or number of hours completed.